-NOTE: Silver and bighead carp that jump into a boat or are netted from the air using a dip net may be kept.
+NOTE: Silver and bighead carp that jump into a boat or are netted using a dip net may be kept.
 Only dead silver and bighead carp may be transported.

 Before launching and before leaving...
-Inspect everyti
+Inspect everyth

 AQUATIC INVASIVE SPECIES INFESTED WATERS